This policy statement is designed to outline the specific role that the MCA shall play in

-the repair of concrete alleys located within the Stapleton community.
-The Stapleton MCA is the entity responsible for the major repair or replacement of all Park Creek Metropolitan District alleys located within the Stapleton community.
+the repair of concrete alleys located within the community.
+The MCA is the entity responsible for the major repair or replacement of all Park Creek Metropolitan District alleys located within the community.
 All alleys are under “Construction Warranty” for the first two years after substantial completion.
 Upon acceptance of each alley it shall then be placed into the annual alley inspection process.
 It is important to note that most if not all concrete alley surfaces will crack and show signs of wear during its usable lifespan (20+ Years).

 Frequency of Inspection